SerhiiVoznyi/DNA-Laboratory/README.md

 The .NET Standard Library for encoding/decoding data into DNA sequence.

+## Legal notice
+Code & Opinions expressed in this repository are solely my own and do not express the views or opinions of my employer.
+This code is not supported by any employer as well as not profitable and do not bring any financial benefits.
+All work that was done during its creation was conducted in my spare/personal time and based only on my willingness to help the open-source community.

 ## Overview

 This projects contains implementation of DNA encoding and decoding algorithms which will help you to encode binary data into DNA sequence.